Why is My Cat Attacking Me All of a Sudden? And How To Handle

 2. Territorial violence

 Cats are ferociously territorial creatures who use scent to claim objects and areas as “theirs.”
 If their territory is in jeopardy, they will stop at nothing to preserve it.
-As a result, if your cat suddenly starts attacking you, it may be because they believe its territory is being invaded.

 When a stranger or new animal enters your home, territorial aggression typically follows.
 Your cat dislikes suddenly having to share its space with this new creature since it is unfamiliar with it.
 Then, they frequently escalate their violence in an effort to defend what they perceive to be “theirs.”